berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 An OpenGL client that is rendering to a graphics engine directly connected to the executing CPU may avoid passing the tokens through the X server.
 This generalization is made for performance reasons.
-The model described here speci cally allows for such optimizations, but does not mandate that any implementation support it.
+The model described here specifically allows for such optimizations, but does not mandate that any implementation support it.

 When direct rendering is occurring, the address space of the renderer